sph-huynh/case-studies-eleventy/src/index.md

   - 4colTitle: "Confidently execute strategy in alignment with tech"
     4colDesc: "Helping you and the team GSD in confidence, I can help link vision with implementation"
 - template: period-table
-  periodTitle: Imagine what we could do together
+  periodTitle: Snippets from my previous work
   perLoop:
   - perTitle: Strategy
     perDesc: "<ul>